weetmuts/sqlcomp/README.md

 ```

 The command stream-data listens to the binlog events from a mysql source
-and performs a sync-data on the primary keys that appear in the binlog.
+and performs a sync on rows for which the primary keys appear in the binlog.
+(I.e. it does not apply the binlog changes, it just use it to trigger the normal sync
-It also immediately performs a sync-data, and repeating this sync-data
+on those rows.)
+It also immediately performs a full sync-data, and repeating
-in the night 02:00 every day.
+this sync-data in the night 02:00 every day.

 ```
 sqlcomp stream-data